Here I share the most useful reading tips I’ve tried and tested over the years, including:

 By starting small you quickly accumulate small wins.
 “Nice.
 I read 10 pages today.
-That’s 10 pages more than I’ve read all year.
-I’m awesome.“
+That’s 10 pages more than I’ve read all year.”
+Pat yourself on the back.

 Come tomorrow, “Yesterday I did 10 pages.
 Today I can do another 10.
 Tomorrow I know I can do 15.“

 Within a few months (or even weeks), the momentum kicks in and the habit sticks.

 Keep at it and you’ll get there.
 Consistently small leads to consistently big.

 Everyone reads for different reasons.
 Be clear on yours.